-Without Embed, we would have to encode this binding specification by "unzipping" the list of name-definition pairs and lifting the definitions outside of the Bind:
+Without Embed, we could encode this binding specification by "unzipping" the list of name-definition pairs and lifting the definitions outside of the Bind:

-'''

-data E = \dots
+data $$E = \dots$$

-| Let [E] (Bind [N] E)
+| $Let [E] (Bind [N] E)$

-'''

 But this example is even worse than the corresponding encoding of let with a single binding.
-Not only does it force us to use an unnatural order and fail to encode the relationship between names and their respective definitions, it also admits "junk" terms where the lists are different lengths.
-Embed makes possible an encoding where names and their definitions are paired, as they should be.
+Not only does it force us to use an unnatural order and fail to encode the relationship between names and their respective definitions, it also admits "junk" terms with lists of different lengths.
+Embed enables an encoding where names and their definitions are paired, as they should be.